PCI Compliance And Email Security

 Some of the solutions that can work to meet PCI requirements via email communications include:

 Many believe email communications are inherently private and secure, but they are not.
 To ensure privacy and security, companies can use end-to-end encryption, which would mean that only the recipient can decrypt the message.
-Full end-to-end encryption would also mean that mail servers that are part of the delivery path are also prevented from intercepting or reading the content of the email.
+Full end-to-end encryption would also mean that mail servers along the delivery path are prevented from intercepting or reading the email content.

-This is a more robust - and challenging to implement - option than standard encryption offered by free email services like Gmail.
+This is a more robust and more challenging-to-implement option than the standard encryption offered by free email services like Gmail.
 Free email service providers only encrypt messages during transit from your computer to the SMTP servers.
 As it proceeds to the recipient, the message is readable.

 However, end-to-end encryption ensures that the message is secured unless you have the private encryption key.
 This requires both sender and recipient to have agreed on an encryption method, to have shared public keys, and to be technically savvy enough to operate in a non-standard encryption environment; suffice it to say, this is a heavy burden for the average consumer.